loupe-php/loupe/docs/performance.md

 }
 ```

-The same also applies when indexing documents.
-Do not pass 20.000 documents to `$loupe->addDocuments()` if memory is
+When indexing a large dataset, avoid materializing all documents in one PHP array.
+Use a repeatable
+[`DocumentSource`](indexing.md#streaming-large-json-files) to stream them while retaining complete validation before
+anything is written.
+If the producer cannot be traversed twice, split the documents into smaller arrays and measure
-relevant.
-Try splitting them in smaller chunks and measure your process.
+your process.

 > Hint: Do not measure using memory_get_usage(true), Blackfire, Tideways or any other PHP profiler.
 You will miss out on
 > all the allocations that are NOT created by PHP/your code.
 You won't see what SQLite itself is using so monitor your